pierrepo/seq-to-first-iso/README.md

 # Seq-to-first-iso

-> Compute first isotopologues intensity from peptide sequence
+> Compute first two isotopologues intensity from peptide sequence

 The program differentiate labelled and unlabelled amino acids for a 99.99 % 12C enrichment.